Jiang Zemin: Early career

 In 1979, following a thawing of diplomatic relations between China and the United States, Deng Xiaoping decided to encourage special economic zones (SEZs) as part of his Four Modernizations.
 China's State Council established two ministerial commissions to increase trade and foreign investment.
 The commissions were headed by vice premier Gu Mu, who appointed Jiang as vice chairman of both commissions, a position equivalent to vice minister.
 Jiang's role was to ensure these SEZs increased economic prosperity without becoming "conduits" for foreign ideology.
 In 1980, Jiang headed a delegation which toured other SEZs in twelve countries; upon his return, he issued a radical report which recommended allowing local authorities to issue tax breaks and land leases, and increasing the power of foreign joint ventures.
 The report initially "caused consternation" among party leaders, but his pragmatic and empirical presentation appealed to Deng Xiaoping.
 His proposals were approved at the National People's Congress, cementing Jiang as an "early implementer" of Deng Xiaoping Theory.

 In March 1982, he was pushed out as vice chairman of two commissions.
-After pressure from premier Gu and Shanghai mayor Wang Daohan, "ardent reformist" Zhao Ziyang appointed Jiang as the first vice minister and party secretary of the newly-established Ministry of Electronics Industry.
+After pressure from premier Gu and Shanghai mayor Wang Daohan, "ardent reformist" Zhao Ziyang appointed Jiang as the first vice minister and party secretary of the newly established Ministry of Electronics Industry.

 At the 12th Party Congress held in September 1982, Jiang became a member of the Central Committee of the CCP, which determines policy and elects the members of the Politburo.

-Rise to power
+Career in Shanghai

-In 1985, Jiang became mayor of Shanghai.
+In 1985, a political reshuffle took place in Shanghai.
+Party Secretary Chen Guodong and Mayor Wang Daohan were both removed due to age issues.
+Instead, Rui Xingwen became the new Party Secretary of Shanghai, and Jiang became new mayor of Shanghai.
 Jiang received mixed reviews as mayor.
 Many of his critics dismissed him as a "flower pot", a Chinese term for someone who only seems useful, but actually gets nothing done.
 Many credited Shanghai's growth during the period to Zhu Rongji.
 Jiang was an ardent believer, during this period, in Deng Xiaoping's economic reforms.
 In an attempt to curb student discontent in 1986, Jiang recited the Gettysburg Address in English in front of a group of student protesters.

 At the 13th National Congress of the CCP held in October 1987, Jiang was promoted from mayor to Shanghai party secretary, the most powerful position in the city, reporting directly to the central government.
 He also joined the Politburo of the Chinese Communist Party, in accordance with customs for party secretaries of major cities.
+In 1988, Jiang banned party and government organs from engaging in business activities.